jmrr/phd_thesis/Corrections/list_of_changes.md

   - [x] These and other definitios have been addressed in #2.

 25. Consider removing section 2.2.6 & Fig4?
+  - [x] I have removed Figure 4 as it was misleading.
+I have decided to keep Section 2.2.6 on the $\gamma$ score as it relates to the question "which path am I on?" related to the future work that can originate from this PhD thesis.

 26. Page 24, 1st paragraph, revise the sentence starting “Since…”

   - [x] I have simplified the sentence that now reads: